Get an advance payment of Universal Credit

 You should ask for an advance payment if you don’t think you’ll have enough money to live on between when you apply and when you’ll get your first payment.

 The advance payment is a loan - you’ll have to pay it back.
 The repayments will be automatically deducted from your Universal Credit payments until the advance is fully paid back.
-This means that you’ll get smaller Universal Credit payments while you pay back the advance payment, which will take at least 3 months.
+This means that you’ll get smaller Universal Credit payments while you pay back the advance payment.

 How to get an advance payment